 6.5.
 Prepare to serially dilute the PBS/soil solution to obtain individual colony forming units from platings.
 For each sample, place in a laminar flow hood one culture tube filled with 4.5 mLs sterile PBS.
 For each sample, fill three wells of a deep-well 96-well plate filled with 450 L PBS.

 6.6.
 The original plastic/soil suspension (0.5 g mulch plus 9.5 mL of PBS solution) represents a 5.0 x 10-2 dilution of microbial material adhering to the plastic.
 Add 0.5 mL of suspension from this original tube to 4.5 mLs of sterile PBS in a culture tube to obtain a 5.0 x 10-3 dilution.
-Vortex.
+Vortex for 30 sec at high speed.
 Add 50 L to 450 L of PBS in the 96-well plate.
 Repeat for all samples/replicates.
 Use a multichannel pipettor to dilute samples en masse.
 Mix each new dilution by pipetting up and down ten times.
 Change tips between dilutions.
 Make dilutions up to 5.0 x 10-6.

 6.7.
 (Optional) Bacterial isolates were more abundant than fungal isolates in samples described herein; thus if simultaneously isolating bacteria, then perform serial dilutions up to 5 x 10-8 in Step 6.6 above.